 This category includes everything from a runway incursion, off airport landing, the FBO towing your airplane into a light pole, to ground loops and hard landings.
 These also tend to be the most challenging cases because the pilot may be coping with a traumatic experience while simultaneously facing an NTSB investigation, possible FAA action, or other serious legal issues arising from injuries or damage to property.

 By a wide margin, the most common type of call we get from airmen has to do with some sort of pilot deviation.
 These are the type of matters that typically begin with Air Traffic Control asking a pilot to call a telephone number after landing, and could be the result of a pilot not complying with ATC instructions, inadvertently flying into controlled airspace, penetrating a TFR, or not flying the published departure procedure.

-I hope that this list of Top 5 Type of Matters provides some insight on the wide array of topics the Legal Services Plan attorneys and Medical Certification Specialists handle daily.
+These are just some of the wide array of topics the Legal Services Plan attorneys and Medical Certification Specialists handle daily.
 Pilot Protection Services is an AOPA members-only benefit, and one that we’re proud to provide to thousands of pilots like you.